 Early-morning light in the eyes is important and it’s why, I tell women to try and walk outside in the mornings.
 Which may mean, as I found, a mind-set reset in your morning routine.

 The connection between how we live our lives and our changing hormones during menopause is important.
-It’s a connection that I’m often talking about in the MyMT coaching groups.
+It’s a connection that I’m often talking about in the MyMT™ coaching groups, where there are hundreds of women just like you.

 When we understand that we need to look after ourselves differently at this time of life, then we can do things purposefully to make ourselves more resilient to our environment and our situation at home and work.
 This helps us feel calmer and in control – both good things for improved moods and energy levels.